cypress-io/cypress-documentation/source/guides/guides/cross-browser.md

 {% imgTag /img/guides/cross-browser/cypress-browser-selector.png "Cypress Test Runner with Firefox selected as the browser" "no-border" %}

-The desired browser can also specified via the {% url `--browser` command-line#Options %} flag when using {% url `open` command-line#cypress-open %} or {% url `run` command-line#cypress-run %} commands to launch Cypress.
+The desired browser can also specified via the {% url `--browser` command-line#Options %} flag when using {% url `run` command-line#cypress-run %} command to launch Cypress.
 For example, to run Cypress tests in Firefox:

 ```shell
 cypress run --browser firefox